Top 10 Science Questions

 Explore the questions that challenge our understanding, force us to look beyond the obvious, and inspire us to imagine the seemingly impossible.
 Reflect on those age-old queries that have been the catalysts for scientific revolutions and have propelled humanity forward in our quest for truth.You'll find questions that explore the genesis of life on Earth and ponder over the very nature of time itself.
 Wonder about the reality we inhabit - is it all governed by the strange and counterintuitive principles of quantum mechanics?
 These questions symbolize the essence of human curiosity and represent our insatiable desire to understand the world around us.

-One explanation for this is the collision of other universes, which may have triggered the Big Bang.
+One explanation is the collision of other universes, which may have triggered the Big Bang.
 If you ask, "What came before those two universes?" that would be quite confusing.
-However, if there are an infinite number of universes, this could imply an infinite expanse of time.
-No beginning, no end.
+However, if there are an infinite number of universes, this could imply an infinite expanse of time - no beginning, no end.
 But it is very confusing and hard to explain.

 Science agrees that all matter originates from something.
 If the Big Bang was the beginning of evolution, there must be something that provided the substance and triggered the process.
 That's the supreme being's secret humans will never figure out.